Gantt chart: Progress Gantt charts

 In a progress Gantt chart, tasks are shaded in proportion to the degree of their completion: a task that is 60% complete would be 60% shaded, starting from the left.
 A vertical line is drawn at the time index when the progress Gantt chart is created, and this line can then be compared with shaded tasks.
 If everything is on schedule, all task portions left of the line will be shaded, and all task portions right of the line will not be shaded.
 This provides a visual representation of how the project and its tasks are ahead or behind schedule.

 Linked Gantt charts

 Linked Gantt charts contain lines indicating the dependencies between tasks.
 However, linked Gantt charts quickly become cluttered in all but the simplest cases.
 Critical path network diagrams are superior to visually communicate the relationships between tasks.
 Nevertheless, Gantt charts are often preferred over network diagrams because Gantt charts are easily interpreted without training, whereas critical path diagrams require training to interpret.
 Gantt chart software typically provides mechanisms to link task dependencies, although this data may or may not be visually represented.
 Gantt charts and network diagrams are often used for the same project, both being generated from the same data by a software application.

+Criticism

+The Gantt chart's widespread adoption is perhaps less based on its universal application and suitability as perhaps the absence of any alternative.
+It flattens assumptions, which in turn can constrain the ability to respond to uncertainty and change.